anthonyjlee/nova/tasks.md

 ### Blockers
 Current blocking issues:
-- Memory integration tests not passing:
+- Memory integration tests need revision:
-  * TinyTroupe agent memory operations
-  * Cross-domain memory access
-  * Memory cleanup and archival
+  * Identified that mock tests are overly complex
+  * Decision made to use real Neo4j for development
+  * Mock tests to be simplified and focused on edge cases
+  * Real system testing to be prioritized for core functionality

 Resolved issues:
 - Test fixtures working properly